all

 Gulet is a traditional motor-sailing vessel mainly built in the coastal towns of Bodrum and Marmaris, although similar vessels can be found all around the eastern Mediterranean.

 Gulet is one of the most popular boats for charter in the Mediterranean.
-Gulets vary from 14 to 35 meters and offer comfortable accommodation in air-conditioned cabins, bathrooms, and additional amenities typical for modern yachts.
+Gulets vary from 14 to 35 meters and offer comfortable accommodations in air-conditioned cabins, bathrooms, and additional amenities typical for modern yachts.

 Today, charter gulets have a classical outside look and lines, but inside, they are furnished and equipped with amenities characteristic of modern yachts and designed for comfortable cruising.